Adacel (Diphtheria Toxoid, Tetanus Toxoid, Pertactin, Pertussis Filamentous Haemagglutinin, Pertussis Fimbriae 2 + 3, Pertussis Toxoid)

 What If You Miss a Dose?

-Since Adacel is typically given as a single booster dose, missing a dose is not usually applicable.
-If you have concerns about your vaccination schedule, speak with your healthcare provider.
+Since Adacel is given by a healthcare professional, missing a dose is unlikely.
+If you have concerns, consult your doctor.

 Side Effects